Vegan Frosted Animal Crackers (Bunny Cookies)

 - Vegan Butter: If you avoid soy, Earth Balance makes a soy-free vegan margarine.
 I always buy organic whipped Earth Balance, but I have also used Miyoko’s butter successfully.
 If vegan butter or margarine is hard to find or not something you have in your house, you can use an equal amount of Spectrum organic palm shortening in its place.

-- Sugar: For the sugar in this cookie recipe, you can use any number of sugars, as long as they’re vegan: raw sugar, organic sugar, or vegan sugar.
+- Vegan Sugar: For the sugar in this cookie recipe, you can use any number of sugars, as long as they’re vegan: raw sugar, organic sugar, or vegan sugar.
 If you’re not sure if your sugar is vegan, you can contact the company and ask, but basically, just avoid conventional white sugar or granulated sugar, and you should be ok.

 - Ener-G Egg Replacer: You can replace the egg replacer in this recipe with any brand of egg replacer you prefer.
 If you don’t have any egg replacer, simply mix ½ tablespoon of any starch (cornstarch, potato starch, or arrowroot powder) with 1 tablespoon of water.